-How to set a bucket access policy
+Set a bucket access policy

-To set a bucket access policy, you can use the S3-compatible API with standard S3 tools likeaws s3api or s3cmd, or use the CoreWeave Terraform provider.
+To set a bucket access policy, use the S3-compatible API with standard S3 tools likeaws s3api or s3cmd, or use the CoreWeave Terraform provider.
 The policy is a JSON object that defines the access rules for the bucket and its objects.

 Key considerations